aishend/aishend/README.md

 - 💾 [GitHub](https://github.com/aishend)

 ### ⚡ Fun fact
-When not coding or debugging scripts, I’m probably tuning a Linux kernel, doing a gym session, or responding to a fire call.
+I’m rn probably tuning a Linux kernel, doing a gym session, or responding to a fire call.

 ---

-🧭 _"Exploring systems, learning deeply, building freely."_
+🧭 _"Logic will get you from A to B. Imagination will take you everywhere."_